prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

 While this example shows only one version where of forward compatibility (when Y and Y+1 are supported, but Y is still written), in practice there could be more "forward compatible releases" within this strategy.

+Technically we have to keep old format read (and write) support until the next major release.
 Pros:
 * Users have a durable rollout path back and forth.
 * Dev has clarity on how to develop "breaking revert" changes.
 * In theory, it allows revert to X from X+2, by going through X+1 and ensuring all data was migrated (eventually) to Y version.
 In practice however that eventuality is long, or hard to discover.

 Cons:
-* It can catch users by surprise
+* It can catch users by surprise.
   * **Mitigation**: We also plan guide and documentation.
 * It takes time to rollout new changes if you want them fast.
-  * **Mitigation**: We plan to add a flag to opt-in sooner
+  * **Mitigation**: We plan to add a flag to opt-in sooner.
-* It is a breaking change which shouldn't be made in a major release.
-* **Mitigation**: We accept that fact, given precedence and no other way to support both formats in the same time without major performance penalties.

 ## Alternatives